-Effect of Material Composition.
+- Effect of Material Composition.
 Alloying can greatly reduce susceptibility to erosion-corrosion; chromium being the most important alloying element for improving resistance.
 Austenitic stainless steels are considered virtually immune to erosion-corrosion.
 Plant-to-plant variations in susceptibility (or even heat-to-heat variations within a plant) could be strongly influenced by variations in the levels of chromium present as a trace element in a nominally carbon steel.
 The specifications for the commonly used carbon steels do not include chromium; however, experience suggests that chromium could be present as an 'impurity' at levels ranging from 0.005 - 0.07 wt%.

-The influence factors determine system-to-system variabilities in reliability.
-Typical influence 'patterns' are determined from the historical data, and insights from root cause analyses and failure analyses.
+The system-to-system variability in reliability is a function of influence factors such as those listed above.
+Typical influence patterns are determined from the historical data, and insights from root cause analyses and failure analyses.
 While some influence factors apply in the generic sense, others are highly plant-specific.
 Depending on the specific implementation strategy, a factor that improves reliability at one plant may give negative side effects at another plant.